Part II - The Kindle Is Already AI-Ready

 Amazon just flipped a switch and most people didn’t notice.

 They’ve integrated AI into the Kindle reading experience.
 Quietly, casually, and with no big announcement.
-This is classic Amazon.
-And that’s the point.

 Right now, “Ask Kindle AI” will explain confusing sections, summarize passages, and clarify characters, themes, or events.
 On the surface, it looks harmless.
 Helpful, even.